 You can then manage them in the “Manage Discounts” tab:

-You will also be able to link, for each store, a connected printer to your app to print orders when they arrive.
-Make sure your printer is compatible, it will need an address mail:
+You will also be able to link, for each store, a Connected printer to your app to print orders when they arrive.
+Make sure your printer is compatible, it will need an email address:

 You can also setup more taxes if your products don’t use the same taxes: